devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

   @override
   List<Object> get props => wisdoms;
 }

+///Broadcasted on Network Error class ErrorWisdomState extends WisdomState {
+  final Exception exception;
+  ErrorWisdomState(this.exception);

+  @override
+  List<Object> get props => [exception];
+}
 ```

 *Code Snippet XXX: Wisgen Wisdom States with Equatable [\[8\]](https://github.com/Fasust/wisgen)*

+If we wouldn’t use Equatable, the test form snippet XXX could not functions properly, as two states carrying the same wisdom would still be considers different by the test framework.

   - testing a bloc
   - Dependency injection problems in Flutter